FRRouting/frr/doc/user/bgp.rst

 .. include:: rpki.rst

+.. [#med-transitivity-rant] For some set of objects to have an order, there *must* be some binary ordering relation that is defined for *every* combination of those objects, and that relation *must* be transitive.
+I.e.:, if the relation operator is <, and if a < b and b < c then that relation must carry over and it *must* be that a < c for the objects to have an order.
+The ordering relation may allow for equality, i.e. a < b and b < a may both be true amd imply that a and b are equal in the order and not distinguished by it, in which case the set has a partial order.
+Otherwise, if there is an order, all the objects have a distinct place in the order and the set has a total order)
 .. [bgp-route-osci-cond] McPherson, D. and Gill, V. and Walton, D., "Border Gateway Protocol (BGP) Persistent Route Oscillation Condition", IETF RFC3345
 .. [stable-flexible-ibgp] Flavel, A. and M. Roughan, "Stable and flexible iBGP", ACM SIGCOMM 2009
 .. [ibgp-correctness] Griffin, T. and G. Wilfong, "On the correctness of IBGP configuration", ACM SIGCOMM 2002